-Five (5) exams will be administered throughout the semester (including final) during the lecture portion of the course.
+Five (5) exams will be administered throughout the semester relating to the lecture portion of the course.
+The 4 Unit Exams will be taken in the testing center on the main campus.
+The student is responsible for arranging to take the exam during the testing window.
 All exams will be cumulative throughout the course and will consist of multiple choice and short answer questions.
+The Final Exam is required and will be administered during class time during finals week.
 If the final exam is higher than the lowest previous exam grade, it may be used to replace that lowest exam grade.

 One (1) exam will be given at the end of the laboratory portion of the course.
-This exam will consist of questions primarily related to laboratory procedures and reactions and may not be replaced by the lecture final.
+This exam will consist of questions primarily related to laboratory procedures and calculations and may not be replaced by the lecture final.